Period hacks: How to be prepared when Mother Nature visits

 Keep a calendar

-The secret to figuring out your cycle is to pay attention.
+The secret to figuring out your cycle is simple: pay attention.
 A period comes on an average of every 28 days.
 So, mark on your calendar the day you get your period and count 28 days later.
 While the day may never be exact, you will always have an idea of when it’s coming.
-The app Spot On from Planned Parenthood is a great way to track your cycle, and also allows you to document how heavy your period is on a certain day, how you're feeling and more.
+Using an app such as Spot On from Planned Parenthood is a great way to track your cycle, and also allows you to document how heavy your period is on a certain day, how you're feeling during your period and more, keeping you more in tune with your bod.

 How do you stay prepared for that time of the month?
 Let us know in the comments.